puppetlabs/puppet-docs/source/windows/troubleshooting.markdown

 The Puppet MSI package will not overwrite an existing entry in the puppet.conf file.
 As a result, if you uninstall the package, then reinstall the package using a different puppet master hostname, Puppet won't actually apply the new value if the previous value still exists in `puppet.conf`.

-In general, we've taken the approach of preserving configuration data on the system when doing an upgrade, un-install or re-install.
+In general, we've taken the approach of preserving configuration data on the system when doing an upgrade, uninstall or reinstall.

-To fully clean out a system make sure to delete the `PuppetLabs` folder (see above).
+To fully clean out a system make sure to delete the `PuppetLabs` directory (see above).

 Similarly, the MSI will not overwrite the custom facts written to the `PuppetLabs\facter\facts.d` directory.